Shravendra/google_calendar_integration-_django_rest_api/README.md

 ## Google Calendar API OAuth 2.0 for Web Server Applications Integration - Django Rest Framework

-Problem: In this assignment i have to implement google calendar integration using django rest api.
+Problem: In this assignment i have implemented google calendar integration using django rest api.
-I need to use the OAuth2 mechanism to get users calendar access.
+I used the OAuth2 mechanism to get users calendar access.
 Below are detail of API endpoint and corresponding views which you need to implement

 For run this project on a local machine: